daimalou/simple-webpack-react-starter/README.md

 Creat-React-App is very easy to use.
 I want to know how they made it.
 So I `npm eject` and analysis `webpack.config.js`.

-I Separated two config files - `webpack.dev.js` and `webpack.prod.js` from it.
-[Use one config file.](https://webpack.js.org/configuration/configuration-types/#exporting-a-function)
+I Separated two config files `webpack.dev.js` and `webpack.prod.js` from it.
+[Use one config file.
+Do This.](https://webpack.js.org/configuration/configuration-types/#exporting-a-function)

 ### Creat-React-App is amazing.
 I learn a lot from it !!!